algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 Are there risks that once taken can’t be walked back?
 What is the cost-benefit analysis of taking these risks? --> The risks are:

-- Nothing for the moment.
+- Be out of date.
--
+- Not be able to show everything that we want to do for the v1.

 ### 3.10.
 Support considerations

 <!-- How will the support team get across information to users about common issues they may face while interacting with the changes?